Mattaru/DAP-project/README.md

 ## Testing

-We have a github/workflows for automated module/e2e tests.
+App using github/workflows for automated module/e2e tests.
 But if you want, you can run it localy:

 ### deno tests